-The Council for Exceptional Children’s Advanced Special Education Transition Specialist Standards (2013) were the primary guide for the development of the transition competencies.
+The Council for Exceptional Children’s Advanced Special Education Transition Specialist Standards (PDF, 6 pages, 2015) were the primary guide for the development of the transition competencies.
 These standards have been used as guidelines for job descriptions, in college and university educator preparation programs, and as rubrics to access the knowledge and skills of transition specialists and teachers.

-The transition competencies were framed by the Taxonomy for Transition Programming (Paula D. Kohler, 1996) in order to connect to the larger context of established transition program improvement areas.
+The transition competencies were framed by Paula Kohler’s Taxonomy for Transition Programming (PDF, 12 pages, 1996) in order to connect to the larger context of established transition program improvement areas.
 The Taxonomy is a model for planning, organizing, and evaluating transition education, services, and programs.

-A larger group of authors (Paula D. Kohler, June E. Gothberg, Catherine Fowler, Jennifer Coyle from Western Michigan University) recently released an update, Taxonomy for Transition Programming 2.0 (PDF, 12 pages, 2016).
-See also a PowerPoint showing the background and development of Taxonomy 2.0.
+A larger group of authors (Paula D. Kohler, June E. Gothberg, Catherine Fowler, Jennifer Coyle from Western Michigan University) recently released an update, Taxonomy for Transition Programming 2.0 (PDF, 16 pages, 2016).

 The National Secondary Transition Technical Assistance Center (NSTAAC) developed guides to help educators improve their skills and knowledge about specific transition-related competencies.
 Each guide lists competencies, when an educator needs them, and online resources to address gaps.

 - What Transition Specialists Need to Know (PDF, 11 pages, 2011)

 - What Secondary Special Education Teachers Need to Know (PDF, 20 pages, 2011)

 - What State Agency Secondary Special Education Administrators Need to Know (PDF, 10 pages, 2011)